curiousest/curiousest.github.io/_drafts/2025-03-22-our-lady-of-the-immaculate-commitment.md

 With every word spoken, Drone felt like he was unraveling.
 He was certain that he was trapped in a carefully constructed illusion.
 He glanced towards the altar, then the windows where angels stared back with their glassy eyes, as though they were watching and getting excited about the whole ritual.
 They were in on the simulation, they knew what was going on and they liked to watch.
 Voyeurs.
 Hot.

 It felt kind of real, solid, but he couldn’t shake the feeling that he was trapped in some preordained loop, trapped in a digital simulation where everything that’s supposed to hold meaning was twisted into absurdity.
 “Where’s the source?” he muttered to himself.
 "This isn't real…" As he thought in circles, desperation clawed at him, too overwhelming to ignore.
-He needed to find out where the nausea was coming from, to uncover the cracks in this simulation before it consumed him and he lost track of what was really going on.
+He needed to find out where the Nausea was coming from, to uncover the cracks in this simulation before it consumed him and he lost track of what was really going on.

 The funeral mass stood up for the exit procession and began to sing Schubert's Ave Maria as pallbearers picked up the casket and began to carry it out,